Looking Glass server

 Looking Glass servers (LG servers) are servers on the Internet running one of a variety of publicly available Looking Glass software implementations.
 They are commonly deployed by autonomous systems (AS) to offer access to their routing infrastructure in order to facilitate debugging network issues.
 A Looking Glass server is accessed remotely for the purpose of viewing routing information.
 Essentially, the server acts as a limited, read-only portal to routers of whatever organization is running the LG server.

 Typically, Looking Glass servers are run by autonomous systems like Internet service providers (ISPs), Network Service Providers (NSPs), and Internet exchange points (IXPs).

 Implementation

 Looking glasses are web scripts directly connected to routers' admin interfaces such as telnet and SSH.
 These scripts are designed to relay textual commands from the web to the router and print back the response.
-The are often implemented in Perl PHP, and Python, and are publicly available on GitHub.
+They are often implemented in Perl, PHP, and Python, and are publicly available on GitHub.